thycotic/privman-docs/app-control/default-actions.md

 ## Actions Catalog

-Here is the complete list of Actions that come with Privilege Manager Out-of-the-Box, according to category type:
+Here is the complete list of Actions that come with Privilege Manager out-of-the-box, according to category type:

 ### Adjust Effective Process Rights Action